 Now, with that being said, let’s get back to the business of boosting your credit score by next month.
 Below, you will find a collection of tips that should help anyone improve their credit score quickly.
 You can also get personalized advice for how to proceed by checking out your free credit analysis on WalletHub.

-Become an Authorized User: If a family member has excellent credit, ask him or her to add you as an authorized user on an existing credit card (preferably an oldest one with a high credit limit and no negative records).
+Become an Authorized User.
+If a family member has excellent credit, ask him or her to add you as an authorized user on an existing credit card (preferably an old one with a high credit limit and no negative records).
 This might take too long to process to benefit you in a month’s time.
 But it should provide a bump pretty quickly.

 You can keep track of your credit score’s latest developments by signing up for a free WalletHub account.
 WalletHub is the first and only website to offer free credit scores and full credit reports that are updated on a daily basis.
 Additional information about increasing your credit score can be found in our comprehensive Credit Improvement Guide.